Hi-Fi Review: Luxman 590 AXII Integrated Amplifier Review.

 I have always admired their class A line of integrated amps, the 590 series to be specific.
 Luxman has the 550 series and the 590 series in their line of Class A Integrated Amplifiers with the 550 series coming in at around $5k and the 590 series around $9k.
 Both are beasts and beautiful ones at that but the 590 has always had my interest.
 Now in its latest and greatest version, the 590 AXII, this could be one of those “end game” pieces in HiFi.

 It has it all..looks, build, sound and longevity.
 If you are reading this then I will assume you already know what this piece is about, and that you are really into 2 Channel Audio and Music.
 I have had a “system” for well over 30 years and it’s one of those things that I love, as for me, I listen to music every single day.
 I have a room dedicated to it where I can sit, dim the lights and zen out to my favorite artists and tunes with that ever so lovely “sweet spot” where the music just sounds like magic, and very “in the room”.

 But getting back to this integrated amp, high end two channel analog audio and this integrated amp does NOT come cheap.
 Much like a fine camera system, HiFi can be a wallet buster.

-I’ve always had a thing for big over meters, especially when they glow with a soft yellow in a dark room ; )
+I’ve always had a thing for big glowing meters in amps, especially when they glow with a soft yellow light in a dark room ; )